Bush Retreat and Holistic Sanctuary

 I believe in fair exchange, so when it comes to communication I expect a fair and equal exchange based on honest sharing and empathy.
 If you like to talk or preach a lot then this might not be the place for you.

 I'm looking for easy going people with a good sense of awareness regarding personal boundaries and full circle living.
 There is no fixed schedule here, and once we've agreed on your assigned tasks/projects then you can work to a schedule that suits you.
-Normally I ask for 4-5 hours a day in exchange for food and accommodation but sometimes when funds are low I ask for about 2-3 hours a day in exchange for accommodation/camping only.
+Normally I ask for 4-5 hours a day in exchange for food and accommodation but currently funds are low and I'm asking for about 2-3 hours a day in exchange for accommodation/camping only and if they would like to join in meals then we would ask for a weekly contribution towards food expenses.

 If you are particularly handy at fixing up spaces with second hand materials then you may be interested in a live-in refurbishment project.
 I need someone who is creative with respects to finding building solutions from limited stock of second hand material and someone who feels competent at building things in a solid way.
 If you're interested and you think that you're suitable to this task then please get in touch.